 Make Your Month-by-Month Birding Resolutions

-You'll have your own "big year" when you make these birding resolutions your goal.
+You'll have your own big year when you make these birding resolutions your goal.
 Join the Christmas bird count, learn bird calls, grow birdseed and more.

 It’s time to spread your wings!
 Make this your best birding year ever by setting these birding resolutions and keeping them, one month at a time.
 Get ready to learn, explore, and spot birds in ways you’ve never imagined.

 Learn about bird-watching for beginners: How to start birding.

 Nature is an escape from technology for many of us, but birding apps can actually enhance your experiences when used properly.
 Merlin Bird ID can identify birds from a photo, bird song, or just by a simple series of questions.

 Many birders have life lists, checklists of birds they’ve seen.
 Why not take it one step further, and start journaling your birding adventures?
 Record special sightings or birding trips, including sketches or photographs.
 These field notes can be helpful later when you want to find a specific species again.
 It’s also a great way to re-live some of your favorite birding moments down the line.

 Check out the best bird field guides for birders.

 Beginner, intermediate, or advanced birder – everyone can still learn something new.
 Make it one of your birding resolutions to explore something about birds you’ve never known before.
 The Cornell Lab of Ornithology’s Bird Academy is a great place to start; they have free and paid classes on topics ranging from bird identification and behavior to anatomy and conservation.
 For in-person classes, get in touch with your local Audubon Society chapter or your county extension office to see what they offer.

 Follow the top 10 Do’s and Don’ts of birding in the field.